dylang/node-xml/readme.md

 ## Keywords

- * ___atr__: set attributes using a hash of key/value pairs.
+ * ___attr__: set attributes using a hash of key/value pairs.
  * ___cdata__: Value of _cdata is wrapped in xml CDATA so the data does not need to be escaped.

 # Contributing

-Contributions to the project are most welcome, so feel free to fork and improve.
+Contributions to the project are welcome.
+Feel free to fork and improve.
+I accept pull requests and issues, especially when tests are included.

 # License